dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     </ContentPage>
     ```

-1. Modify the `CreateMauiApp` method of your `MauiProgram` class to register the `BlazorWebView` control for use in your app.
+1. Modify the `CreateMauiApp` method of your `MauiProgram` class to register the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> control for use in your app.
 To do this, on the `IServiceCollection` object, call the `AddMauiBlazorWebView` method to add component web view services to the services collection:

     ```csharp
     public static class MauiProgram